KGB33/CryptoWhaleWatchers/README.md

 ## Deployment

-Unfortunatly, to run the project you will set up a Bitcoin "Full Node".
+Unfortunately, to run the project you will set up a Bitcoin "Full Node".
-This setup involes downloading the entire blockchain, about 370 GB.
+This setup involves downloading the entire blockchain, about 370 GB.
 You will also need Docker and Docker Compose.

   - [Bitcoind](https://bitcoin.org/en/full-node#what-is-a-full-node)